2 Cult Istrian restaurants that make you insanely hungry!

 Once you’re in, the magic starts!
 Whether it is summer and you are seated at one of the few tables in their garden, while rays of sunlight caress you through the trees, or it is winter time and you are seated in a small room next to the fireplace and a window – the atmosphere is like in Fellini’s movie.
 It is utterly unreal!
 In the past, Toklarija had no regular menu and no wine list, but instead, you were served their daily choice of food and wine.

-Nevio and Marinela prepare genuine Istrian continental cuisine (lots of vegetables and meat produce - no fish), using only food items they supply from local producers within a few kilometers reach.
-Honouring the zero kilometers philosophy is their lifelong principle (years before it became a culinary trend).
+Nevio and Marinela prepare genuine Istrian continental cuisine (lots of vegetables and meat produce – no fish), using only food items they supply from local producers within a few kilometres reach.
+Honouring the zero kilometres philosophy is their lifelong principle (years before it became a culinary trend).

 As for the wine, they have already chosen which Istrian wines pair best with their cuisine so you do not have to worry about that either – the list is very concise.
 My suggestion is to go for the entire tasting menu as it will best depict the essence of Istrian inland terroir.
 The first course begins with a plate that locates you geographically in the environment you are in.
 Local fresh cheese skuta (Istrian ricotta) or some mature cheese is combined with warm figs sautéed on butter, pickled zucchini and dandelion buds (similar to capers, but more delicate) in summer; or in winter paired with a selection of Istrian cured meat – ombolo or špaleta (cured pig’s fore shank) with home pickled forest mushrooms and salad from their garden.